 Conservation Science (Conserv.
 Sci.) is a peer-reviewed open access journal devoted to the dissemination of up-to-date knowledge about the global, regional and national conservation issues and the ways to tackle them.
-The journal promotes interdisciplinary research that has strong implications for the conservation of products and services provided by nature.
+The journal promotes interdisciplinary research that has strong implications for the conservation of nature.

 Papers with clear hypotheses that use applied conservation problems to test conservation theory will get priority.